Boot Camp Provided Campus Lab Experience to Students, Teachers

 Melissa Rowe, a teacher at Chattooga High School in Summerville, Georgia, attended the FSA boot camp in both 2023 and 2024.

 “It’s really increased the rigor of my classes and provided my students with new lab experiences, skills, and knowledge,” she said.
-“My goal is to help my students understand the topics or concepts of science are not standalone but interconnected.”
+“My goal is to help my students understand that the topics or concepts of science are not standalone but interconnected.”

 She said that learning lab techniques and technology involved in the IGEM student project on preventing antimicrobial resistance (aggravated by the misuse of antibiotics in agriculture) was of particular interest to her because of personal background.
 She lives on her family’s farm, and many of the people in her community grow some of their own crops.